MelonMTRS/ProtoConversion/README.md

 idea of proto conversion was discovered by Brandon (Chirality)

 # How does it work?
-When script execution occuts in Roblox, the client (you) recieves bytecode of Lua scripts from the server, Roblox then does a thing called *deserializing* to this bytecode, in basic terms, this means the bytecode is decompressed and converted into a proto struct.
+When script execution occurs in Roblox, the client (you) recieves bytecode of Lua scripts from the server, Roblox then does a thing called *deserializing* to this bytecode, in basic terms, this means the bytecode is decompressed and converted into a proto struct.